‘Surveilled’ Documents Ronan Farrow’s Reporting on Spyware ⇥ newyorker.com

 This article appears to have been timed to coincide with the release of a new documentary on HBO, showing Farrow reporting out stories on NSO Group and other commercial spyware makers.
 It is not the most substantive piece and I think that plus the headline — “The Technology the Trump Administration Could Use to Hack Your Phone” — is more distracting than it is illuminating.
 U.S. administrations have, since George W. Bush, used terrorism as a means of hand-waving away civil liberties protections, including domestic spying.
 Barack Obama’s administration famously killed U.S. citizens without trial, an action which remains shocking to me to this day regardless of who carried it out.
 In his first administration, Donald Trump compromised the legitimacy of all manner of domestic and foreign politics.

 So, to the question of whether the U.S. would begin using fancy spyware on citizens’ phones under any administration, the answer seems more like a question of when and not if.
 It is just one more tool of a long series of violations.
 The next Trump administration seems unlikely to be more restrained than the first but, when this happens, I bet it becomes part of the churn-and-burn media cycle.
-It will barely register except to those who already find this sort of stuff shocking.
+It will barely register except to those who already find this sort of stuff disturbing.